 Life at Lyndon Academy

-Opportunities aren’t limited to the classroom.
+Opportunities aren't limited to the classroom.
 School is more than just pencils and books at Lyndon Academy.
 The Lyndon student is invited to engage in dynamic roster of campus activities that extend beyond the typical school day.
-Whether students want to pursue student government, journalism, or golf the opportunities are allowed them to grow and shine.
+Whether students want to pursue student government, journalism, or golf, the opportunities allow them to grow and shine.

 We invite students to take advantage of our staff directed after-school program where students can complete homework, play games and enjoy an after-school snack daily.
 We offer a daily rate for before and after-school care and discounted package rates.
 You may use the days at your discretion and recharge as needed.
 Unused days do not roll over into the next scholastic year.